 I came to this work of natural death care easily once I found my tribe: the National Home Funeral Alliance.
 I received training through the “Beyond Hospice” online course, as well as during practical training for after death body care at many workshops.
 I would agree that this work is a calling, a ministry even.

 I adore the word “psychopomp” and Mexican sugar skulls.
 My husband and I have been hosting a “Day of the Dead” party for almost ten years, reminding our family and friends about the importance and beauty of holding our beloved ancestors in Present time.

 I grew tired of waiting for someone to start a local Death Café, so just decided to do it myself in 2014!
 Death Café MEBANE is still growing strong and I continue to serve as Host.
-I served on the Board of Directors of the National Home Funeral Alliance from 2014-2017, and am past Director of my local Funeral Consumers Alliance chapter (FCA-Piedmont).
+I served on the Board of Directors of the National Home Funeral Alliance from 2014-2017, and am current President of Funeral Consumers Alliance North Carolina.

 I am a trained home funeral guide and a hospice volunteer.
 I am also a Certified InSight Funeral Celebrant.

 While Alamance County NC is my home, I am available for consultation throughout North Carolina and anywhere else my expertise is needed.